mirsaeedi/octokit.net.extensions/README.md

 # oktokit.Extensions
-This library extends octokit.net, the well-known GitHub client, by enriching it with resilient connections and logging capabilities.
+This library extends octokit.net, the well-known GitHub client, by enriching it with caching, resilient connections and logging capabilities.
 In fact, using this library your process won't halt in case of happening exceptions such as Rate Limit, Abuse, Http Exceptions, etc.

 Octokit.Extension adds a middleware to the Octokit's _HttpClient_ and will try to resend the requests if anything goes wrong.
 There are some built-in policies that define how Octokit.Extensions should act to handle the exceptions.
 However, you can easily define your own custom policies to deal with exceptions based on your requirements.